Logotype for United Parks & Resorts Inc

 Outlook and guidance

-• No longer expect record revenue or Adjusted EBITDA for 2024 due to weather, but anticipate a return to record performance in 2025, assuming normalized weather.
+• 2024 is no longer expected to be a record year for revenue or Adjusted EBITDA due to weather impacts, but management expects to recapture lost performance and target record results in 2025, assuming normalized weather.

-• Double-digit growth in 2025 demand indicators and strong Premium Pass sales support a positive outlook.
+• Double-digit growth in forward demand indicators and strong Premium Pass sales support a positive outlook for 2025.

-• Management expects existing cash, cash flow from operations, and available borrowings to be adequate for at least the next 12 months.
+• Management expects existing cash, cash flow from operations, and available borrowings to be adequate for capital expenditures, debt service, and working capital for at least the next 12 months.

 Partial view of Summaries dataset, powered by Quartr API